Ira-Project/lastword/__Archive/Techstars Application/Main App.md

 7. What industries are relevant to your company?
    AI&ML, Edtech

-8. Product Demo video URL
+8. Product Demo video URL:

-9. Team introduction video
+9. Team introduction video:

-10. Pitch deck URL
+10. Pitch deck URL: